 Start by consulting with a physician to discuss an IBS management program that may include IBgard.
 IBgard utilizes breakthrough science via SST® (Site-Specific Targeting).
 This SST technology provides the more distal delivery mentioned in the American College of Gastroenterology (ACG) IBS 2018 Monograph.
-This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), predominantly in the small intestine, where it spreads out in a “broad brush” fashion for more distal delivery i.e., delivery in the lower gut (small intestine) over a 3 to 4-hour period.1
+This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), predominantly in the small intestine, where it spreads out in a “broad brush” fashion for more distal delivery i.e., delivery in the lower gut (small intestine) over a 4-hour period.1

 IBgard is designed to help normalize the lining of the gut (gut mucosal barrier) and reversible, localized, often temporary, low-grade immune activation, and thus help normalize the digestion and absorption of food nutrients.
 IBgard may also provide support against invasion of unwelcome bacteria into the small intestine, SIBO (small intestinal bacterial overgrowth).2,3